symfony/symfony-docs/components/validator/resources.rst

 creating the metadata, but it can easily slow down your application since each file needs to be parsed, validated and converted to a :class:`Symfony\\Component\\Validator\\Mapping\\ClassMetadata` instance.
-To solve this problems, you can configure a cacher which will be used to cache the ``ClassMetadata`` after it was loaded.
+To solve this problem, you can configure a cacher which will be used to cache the ``ClassMetadata`` after it was loaded.

-The Validator component comes with a :class:`Symfony\\Component\\Validator\\Mapping\\Cache\\ApcCache` implementation.
+The Validator component comes with an :class:`Symfony\\Component\\Validator\\Mapping\\Cache\\ApcCache` implementation.
 You can easily create other cachers by creating a class which implements :class:`Symfony\\Component\\Validator\\Mapping\\Cache\\CacheInterface`.